sendgrid/sendgrid-php/mail-helper-refactor.md

 <?php
 use \SendGrid;
 use \SendGrid\Mail;
-// If you are using Composer (recommended) require 'vendor/autoload.php';
+require 'vendor/autoload.php'; // If you're using Composer (recommended)
-// If you are not using Composer
+// require("path/to/sendgrid-php/sendgrid-php.php"); // If not using Composer, uncomment and comment out the above line
-// require("path/to/sendgrid-php/sendgrid-php.php");

 $from = new From("test@example.com", "Example User");
 $to = new To("test@example.com", "Example User");